Written by Hazel Secco, CFP®, CDFA®

 #4: Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA)

-- They offer triple tax savings.
-You contribute pre-tax dollars, can invest the balance once it reaches the required threshold, and use the money tax-free for qualified medical expenses.
+- You can use the money tax-free for qualified medical expenses.

-- The funds are portable.
-The money is yours, even if you leave Disney.
+- The money is yours, even if you leave Disney.

-- After age 65, an HSA works much like a traditional IRA.
-Non-medical withdrawals are taxed as ordinary income, while qualified medical expenses remain tax-free.
+- Non-medical withdrawals are taxed as ordinary income, while qualified medical expenses remain tax-free.

 Disney also offers a Flexible Spending Account (FSA), which allows you to pay for healthcare expenses with pre-tax dollars.
 But unlike an HSA, an FSA is designed for short-term use.